ovidiopr/DM3Viewer/README.md

 Windows:
 --------
- - Run Install_DM3Viewer_0.1.0.exe.
+ - Run the installer and follow the instructions.

 All:
 ----
- - You can also use Python to execute the file DM3Viewer.py contained in sources.
+ - You can also use Python to execute the file viewdm3.py contained in sources.
 In that case, you need to satisfy all the requirements listed above.

 License
 -------